 You can buy physical Copper through reputable online dealers who are qualified by the U.S. Mint as “Authorized Purchasers.”

-But remember buying physical Copper also requires storage, transportation, and insurance, which can add additional costs and logistical challenges.
+But remember, buying physical Copper also requires storage, transportation, and insurance.
+All of this can add additional costs and logistical challenges to copper investors.

 For example, physical Copper can be a storage issue for your average investor.
 Historically, copper prices have been between $2 and $5 per ounce, and 16 ounces are in a pound.